smtran8/pnf_v2la/README.md

 - Run an object detector (YOLO-class) on the LIMO camera stream.
 - **Will possibly fine-tune to recognize a LIMO**
 - **Goal:** reliably detect (through putting a box) a LIMO across varied distances, angles, and lighting.
-- Update:
-+ June 5th - Tried YOLO26 by Ultralytics: [https://docs.ultralytics.com/tasks/detect#export](Reference).
+- **June 5th** - Tried YOLO26 by Ultralytics: [https://docs.ultralytics.com/tasks/detect#export](Reference).
 The model cannot detect a LIMO => Start gathering data and will fine-tune model.
-+ June 6th - Tried YOLO26 again with light fine-tuning with 200+ labeled image.
+- **June 6th** - Tried YOLO26 again with light fine-tuning (100 epochs, batch = 8, patience = 20) with 200+ labeled image.
 Achieve great result but suspect potential data leakage (duplicate images) => Try again when gets to lab.

 ### Tracker
 - Add a multi-object tracker (ByteTrack) on top of the detector.